 Were they close?

 Beyond finances, the New York profile describes Wexner as being Epstein’s “mentor.”
-A Times article from 1996 calls Epstein his “protege.”
+A Times article from 1996 calls Epstein his “protégé.”
 And in the Vanity Fair profile, Wexner is also quoted describing Epstein as “a most loyal friend.”

 That said, a spokeswoman for Wexner told the Times on Monday that he “severed ties” with Mr. Epstein about a decade ago.
 A representative for Wexner reiterated this to the Cut on Tuesday as well.

-What about their real estate connection?
+What about their real-estate connection?

 The New York property where Epstein allegedly committed his crimes — a seven-story mansion at 9 East 71st Street — was originally bought by Wexner for $13 million in 1989.
-He did a full renovation, but never moved in himself, preferring to stay in Ohio, where L Brands is headquartered.
+He did a full renovation but never moved in himself, preferring to stay in Ohio, where L Brands is headquartered.

 According to New York, Wexner “turned over” the property to Epstein in 1995.
 (Epstein publicly claimed ownership in 1996.)
-One story, according to New York, has Epstein paying only a dollar for it, though others say he paid full market price.
+One story, according to New York, has Epstein paying only a dollar for it, though others say he paid $10 million.
 He then did a renovation of his own.
 The only records of a transaction are from 2011, when Epstein signed a transfer document for both parties.
 A purchase price was not listed, indicating that the transfer “did not involve any exchange of money,” according to the Times.

 What does this mean for Victoria’s Secret?

-The company is already in hot water following widely-criticized comments about diversity made by top executive Ed Razek last year, and the Victoria’s Secret fashion show suffered its worst ratings ever.
+The company is already in hot water following widely criticized comments about diversity made by top executive Ed Razek last year, and the Victoria’s Secret fashion show suffered its worst ratings ever.
 Although Wexner has been accused of no wrongdoing himself, and claims to have “severed ties” with Epstein over a decade ago, his previous relationship with Epstein means more unfavorable press for a brand that sells underwear to women, many of whom are teenagers.